carlos-afonso/measles/index.md

 ### NYC Measles Cases by Date

 The graph below shows the NYC measles outbreak evolution over time, by comparing the number of **new** measles cases per month.
-Note that June 2019 is incomplete and is very likely to get more cases in the next data update.
+Note that Jun 2019 is incomplete and is very likely to get more cases in the next data update.

 <img src="images/nyc_new_measles_cases_by_month_barchart_py.svg" style="max-width:500px; width:98%; height:auto; margin:auto; display:block;">